shazahmad/computePlusPlus/lab2_conv_filter_kernel_design.md

    ![](images/vitisHLSIIReport.jpg)

 Once we have verified the throughput requirements are met and the resource consumption is acceptable we can move forward and start integrating the whole system.
-Which will consists of host application to drive the kernel and actually kernel building using one of the Xilinx platform for Alveo Data center cards.
+Which will consists of host application to drive the kernel and building the actual kernel  using one of the Xilinx platform for Alveo Data center cards.

 In this lab you learnt about:
 - Optimized implementation of convolution filter